PrejdaTomas/03_ansys_fluent_iapws_generator/README.md

     - PRESSURE_MPAS: absolute pressure in MPa(abs)
     - TLOWER_K: lower temperature bound in K
     - TUPPER_K: upper temperature bound in K
-    -    --plotting (optional, if not inputted, no plots are generates)
+    -    --plotting (optional, if not inputted, no plots are generated: if not inputted, matplotlib is not necessary)

 Notes: